zgerem/Seminar/README.md

  represents source domain dataset, where <img width="120" alt="Ekran Resmi 2021-07-01 00 30 47" src="https://user-images.githubusercontent.com/56236171/124039644-a270f180-da03-11eb-9ff2-40930a537e5c.png"> is an RGB image and <img width="100" alt="Ekran Resmi 2021-07-01 00 32 41" src="https://user-images.githubusercontent.com/56236171/124039775-e237d900-da03-11eb-9761-3731839ab240.png"> is the corresponding ground truth semantic map.
 Similarly, <img width="90" alt="Ekran Resmi 2021-07-01 00 43 20" src="https://user-images.githubusercontent.com/56236171/124040543-62ab0980-da05-11eb-8dff-2b8fdbc2a2f4.png"> represents target domain dataset, where <img width="120" alt="Ekran Resmi 2021-07-01 00 30 47" src="https://user-images.githubusercontent.com/56236171/124040986-4e1b4100-da06-11eb-88b0-9036b3c54118.png"> is an image and we do not have ground truth maps for this set.

 ### Datasets
-In the paper, two different synthetic datasets are used as source domain data separately.
+In the paper, two different synthetic datasets are used as source domain data in two scenarios.
 GTA5[3] has 24,966 annotated images with spatial resolution 1914×1052 originally, which resized to 1280×720 and randomly cropped to the 1024×512 in training process.
 The second synthetic dataset is SYNTHIA[4], its SYNTHIA-RAND-CITYSCAPES subset is used in paper which consists of 9,400 annotated images with size 1280×760.
 The images are randomly cropped to 1024×512 for training.
 As real-world dataset, CityScapes[2] is chosen.
 2,975 images from this dataset is used as target domain data and 500 validation images are used for testing.
 These images are resized to 1024×512.